Defining a New Public Engagement Process for Placeless Participation

 - Ask participants to delegate the responsibility in summation to a representative body.

-It isn’t the absence of the desire to be useful in community affairs for both young and old.
+It isn’t the absence of the desire to be helpful in community affairs for both young and old.
 Instead, it is more likely to lack leadership in forming participant-initiated partnerships that demand interactive forms of learning and experience.
 Here are some questions to use in building and supporting these organizations:

 - Do the projects serve the interests and needs of individuals in small groups?